Scott Carson: West Bromwich Albion

 Carson returned to Liverpool at the end of the 2007–08 season but in July 2008 joined West Bromwich Albion on a four-year contract for a £3.25 million fee, possibly rising to £3.75 million, with an option for the club to extend the contract by another year.
 Carson, who had played for five different clubs since making his debut for Leeds in 2004, explained that he wanted to get settled at one club, saying "I've been like a nomad for three or four years.
 It'll be good to get some roots and hopefully settle.
 I can see myself here for four or five years, even longer."
 He made his debut in a 1–0 defeat to Arsenal in the opening match of the 2008–09 Premier League season.
 Despite relegation to the Championship, Carson kept his first team place and after the departure of captain Jonathan Greening he was given the captaincy.
 West Bromwich Albion won promotion back to the Premier League, finishing second, 12 points clear of third place Nottingham Forest with Carson keeping 15 clean sheets out of 43 matches.
 He had been playing regular football for the Midlands club, but in the 2010–11 season, his form seemed to dip and in January 2011, Carson was briefly dropped to the bench for Welsh goalkeeper Boaz Myhill.
 After the appointment of Roy Hodgson as West Bromwich Albion head coach, he swiftly found himself back in favour at The Hawthorns.

 Bursaspor

 On 1 July 2011, Carson completed a move to Turkish Süper Lig club Bursaspor for a £2 million fee.
-Carson enjoyed a good first season with Bursaspor.
-He was an ever-present as they finished eighth, conceding 35 goals in 34 matches, the fifth-lowest in the 2011–12 Süper Lig season.
+In his first season with Bursaspor he was an ever-present, conceding 35 goals in 34 matches, the fifth-lowest in the 2011–12 Süper Lig season, while the club finished eighth.
 He also received a runner-up medal for the 2011–12 Turkish Cup.

 In his second season in Turkey, he played twenty-nine league matches and conceded thirty-three goals, helping his team concede the sixth-fewest goals in the 2012–13 Süper Lig season.
 Bursaspor finished fourth and qualified for the 2013–14 UEFA Europa League.